rspatial/terra/README.md

 status](https://www.r-pkg.org/badges/version/terra)](https://cran.r-project.org/package=terra)
 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/terra)](http://www.r-pkg.org/pkg/terra)

-`terra` is an R package that replaces [raster](https://github.com/rspatial/raster).
+`terra` is an R package for spatial analysis.
-It has a very similar interface, but it is simpler, much faster and can do more.
-It was first released on 20 March 2020.
 There are tutorials at [rspatial.org/terra](https://rspatial.org/terra/index.html).

+[stackoverflow](https://stackoverflow.com/) is the best place to ask questions if you get stuck.
+Make sure to include a [simple reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example).
+But if you think you have found a bug, please file an [issue](https://github.com/rspatial/raster/issues).

+`terra` replaces [raster](https://github.com/rspatial/raster).
+The interfaces of `terra` and `raster` are similar, but `terra` it is simpler, much faster and it can do more.

 ## Installation